Employee training and development is a significant activity in corporate settings.

 What Is Employee Training?

-Employee training is a planned and systematic process of developing general and role-based knowledge and skills in employees to help them perform their duties effectively.
+Employee training refers to the process of developing general and role-based knowledge and skills in employees to help them perform their duties effectively.

 Such training programs are often tied to: